RosettaCommons/documentation/rosetta_basics/scoring/ApproximateBuriedUnsatPenalty.md

 The options above may also be set from the commandline with:
 -score:approximate_buried_unsat_penalty_\<name_of_option\> value

+Additionally, if one is using this term with the intention of eliminating <b>all</b> buried unsats.
+It would be wise to additionally use the [[PruneBuriedUnsats|scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/PruneBuriedUnsatsOperation]] task operation.

 ## Option definitions

 * approximate_buried_unsat_penalty_hbond_energy_threshold - default -0.25 - Energy threshold for a h-bond to be considered satisfying a buried polar.
 Should be a negative number.
 (Setting to -0.001 will be much faster than 0 at runtime)